mzazon/awesome-cloud-projects/aws/iot-device-registry/iot-device-registry.md

    {
        "ruleName": "${IOT_RULE_NAME}",
        "topicRulePayload": {
-           "sql": "SELECT *, topic(3) as device FROM 'sensor/temperature/+'",
+           "sql": "SELECT *, topic(3) as device, timestamp() as aws_timestamp FROM 'sensor/temperature/+'",
-           "description": "Route temperature sensor data to Lambda for processing", "actions": [
+           "description": "Route temperature sensor data to Lambda for processing and alerting", "actions": [
                {
                    "lambda": {